South Bay Plaza

 South Bay Plaza is a shopping center at the corner Highland and Plaza Blvds. in National City, California, opened in 1954, the first mall in South Bay, San Diego.
 Anchored by Price Breakers Indoor Baazar, Chuck E. Cheese, Rent-A-Center and is the second in San Diego metropolitan area after the smaller Linda Vista Shopping Center (opened 1943, demolished 1972).

 The first store to open was Mayfair Market, followed by J. C. Penney, W. T. Grant, Woolworth's and 40 other stores.
-In the 1970s South Bay Plaza was ravaged by a fire and multiple stores were destroyed.
-Then after that in the 80s Plaza Bonita had been built and attracted many Businesses like Penney’s causing business to slow down.
+In the 1970s, South Bay Plaza was ravaged by a fire and multiple stores were destroyed.
+In the 1980s, Plaza Bonita was built, which attracted many businesses, causing business to slow down.

 At its opening, the center attracted national attention, as it was considered a new and innovative format at the time.
 Today the center continues to operate; the former J.C.
 Penney anchor space is now used as the Price Breakers Indoor Bazaar, a collection of small vendors or an indoor swapmeet.